 The following information is presented for educational purposes only.
 Medical Marijuana Inc. provides this information to provide an understanding of the potential applications of cannabidiol.
 Links to third party websites do not constitute an endorsement of these organizations by Medical Marijuana Inc. and none should be inferred.

 Alzheimer’s disease is the most common form of dementia, affecting over 4.5 million Americans.
 Studies have shown cannabis can limit the progression of the disease.

 Overview of Alzheimer’s Disease

 Alzheimer’s disease is a progressive type of dementia that destroys memory, behavior and thinking.
-In the disease, brain cells degenerate and die, which causes a steady decline in memory and intellectual and social skills.
+The disease causes brain cells degenerate and die, leading to a steady decline in memory, intellectual and social skills.
 As brain cells die, the brain shrinks.

-According to Mayo Clinic, scientists believe Alzheimer’s disease is caused by a combination of genetic, lifestyle and environmental factors.
-Age seems to play a role, as risk increases significantly at and beyond the age of 65 and the disease affects nearly half of people over the age of 85.
+Scientists believe Alzheimer’s disease is caused by a combination of genetic, lifestyle and environmental factors1.
+Age seems to play a role, as risk increases significantly at and beyond the age of 65.
+The disease affects nearly half of people over the age of 8511.

 Hallmarks of the disease include plaques, which are clumps of protein fragments called amyloid-beta, and tangles, which are twisted fibers of the protein tau.
 Plaques and tangles build up in the brain and interfere with cell communication and nutrient transport, thus contributing to brain cell death.